nextflow-io/nextflow/docs/process.rst

 be able to receive it.

-.. note:: If the channel specified as output has not been previously declared in the pipeline script, it will implicitly created by the output declaration itself.
+.. note:: If the channel specified as output has not been previously declared in the pipeline script, it will implicitly be created by the output declaration itself.

 ..
 TODO explain Path object